1000miles/FIL/git/git-cheatsheet.md

 # of current directory to git
 $ git add .

-# of all changed files to git
+# of all changed & tracked files to git
 $ git add -A
 ```